XcalableMP/manual/en/align.rst

 Replicate
 ^^^^^^^^^^
-The use also can align an 1-dimensional array with a multi-dimensional template.
+The user also can align a 1-dimensional array with a multi-dimensional template.

 * XMP/C program